ehotaling/Disease_Prediction/Readme.md

 - **Dynamic Treatment Generation:** Implemented OpenAI API call (`client.responses.create`) within `predict_cli.py` to dynamically generate treatment recommendations based on the predicted disease, replacing the previous static lookup method.
 Includes necessary disclaimers.
 - **Expanded Feature Selection:** Refactored `feature_selection.py` for the new dataset; added Mutual Information and RFE methods; implemented score normalization and merged ranking; added saving of scores and plots.
 - **Data Visualization (t-SNE):** Implemented `TSNE.py` script to visualize high-dimensional symptom data in 2D, focusing on the top N most frequent classes.
 Generated and analyzed plots showing class separability for these common diseases, with outputs saved to `results/`.
 (See "TSNE.py" section in "Order of Execution" for detailed analysis).
+- **Detailed Model Evaluation Curves:** Implemented generation of ROC (Receiver Operating Characteristic) and PR (Precision-Recall) curves for each trained model (Logistic Regression, Random Forest, PyTorch MLP).
+These curves visualize model performance for the top N classes, offering deeper insights into their discriminative power and trade-offs between true positives/false positives and precision/recall.
+Plots are saved to `results/official_evaluation_curves/`.
 ---

 ## To-Do List (Prioritized)